elbaradi/ft_cub3d/README.md

 [![Logo](https://github.com/qingqingqingli/readme_images/blob/master/codam_logo_1.png)](https://github.com/qingqingqingli/cub3d)

 # cub3d
 ***This project is a graphic design project, inspired by the famous game [Wolfenstein 3D](http://users.atw.hu/wolf3d/).
-We create a "realistic" 3D graphical representation of the inside of a maze from a first person perspective, using Ray-Casting principles.***
+Creating a "realistic" 3D graphical representation of the inside of a maze from a 2D map, with a first person perspective using Ray-Casting principles.***

 ## Technical details